 \ Each school that includes middle grades will offer at least one high school mathematics course for which students may earn high school credit.
-To earn high school credit for Algebra I, a middle grades student must pass the Algebra I statewide, standardized assessment.
-Beginning with the 2012-2013 school year, to earn high school credit for a geometry course, the middle grades student must take the statewide, standardized geometry assessment, which constitutes 30% of the student's final course grade, and earn a passing grade in the course.
+To earn high school credit for Algebra I, a middle grades student must take the Algebra I statewide, standardized assessment and pass the course, and in addition, a student's performance on the Algebra I EOC assessment constitutes 30 percent of the student's final course grade.
+To earn high school credit for Geometry course, a middle grades student must take the statewide, standardized Geometry EOC assessment, which constitutes 30 percent of the student's final grade, and earn a passing grade in the course.